ShriramGH/TSA_EXP1/README.md

 ###  Date: 22/08/2024

 # AIM:
-To Develop a python program to Plot a time series data for pH level for water quality
+To Develop a python program to Plot a time series data for Price of Methi.

 # ALGORITHM: